 UNICEF Picks YouTube Star As Ambassador

-Lilly Singh makes YouTube videos with titles like "Why I'm NOT In A Relationship," "Why Bras Are Horrible," and "Every Argument With My Parents EVER!"
+Lilly Singh makes YouTube videos with titles like "Why I'm NOT In A Relationship," "Why Bras Are Horrible" and "Every Argument With My Parents EVER!"
 She plays a cast of goofy characters — including hyperbolic parodies of her parents, complete with beards, wigs and saris.
-But she mostly plays herself in what's often a one-woman show about love, life and everything in between.
+But she mostly plays herself in what is often a one-woman show about love, life and everything in between.

-To her 12 million video subscribers, Singh is known as "Superwoman" — the name of her YouTube channel.
-And now, people all over the world will know her as UNICEF's newest Global Goodwill Ambassador.
+To her 12 million video subscribers, Singh is known as "iiSuperwomanii" — the name of her YouTube channel.
+And now, people all over the world will know her as UNICEF's newest global goodwill ambassador.

 The U.N. agency gave Singh, 28, the title at a special event in New Delhi on July 15.
 The Indo-Canadian is the first UNICEF ambassador from the digital space.

-It's a new tactic for UNICEF, whose past ambassadors have included tennis pro Serena Williams, Bollywood action hero Amitabh Bachchan and Latin music superstar Shakira to advocate around issues like child labor, education rights and reproductive rights.
+It's a new tactic for UNICEF, whose past ambassadors have included tennis pro Serena Williams, Bollywood action hero Amitabh Bachchan and Latin music superstar Shakira to advocate on issues like child labor, education rights and reproductive rights.

 But there's a new genre of celebrity on the rise.
 A survey done by Variety magazine in 2014 showed that the five most influential figures among American teenagers were YouTube personalities.

-"I think it's a signal that UNICEF is responding to the times," says Ginny Simmons, an independent digital communications strategist who has worked with advocacy groups like the ACLU and the NoVa Foundation.
+"I think it's a signal that UNICEF is responding to the times," says Ginny Simmons, an independent digital communications strategist who has worked with advocacy groups like the American Civil Liberties Union and the NoVo Foundation.
 "I see it as a positive indicator for them that they're nimble to new channels of communication."

 UNICEF indeed seems willing to keep up.

-In a statement to NPR, Marissa Buckanoff, chief of UNICEF's Goodwill Ambassador program, wrote: "As millions of young people turn to digital platforms to explore and engage with the world around them, Lilly's unique profile and legion of engaged, enthused fans will help us bring stories of the world's most vulnerable children and young people to this new audience."
+In a statement to NPR, Marissa Buckanoff, chief of UNICEF's goodwill ambassador program, wrote: "As millions of young people turn to digital platforms to explore and engage with the world around them, Lilly's unique profile and legion of engaged, enthused fans will help us bring stories of the world's most vulnerable children and young people to this new audience."

 And Singh's fans love her.
 A few weeks ago, when she announced her UNICEF appointment on YouTube, commenters gushed: "When proud is an understatement" "You are such a positive role model for me!"
 "I am so excited to see the world moving forward one step at a time with your advocating!"

-Note: A previous version of this story incorrectly referred to the NoVo Foundation as the NoVa Foundation.